 Susie’s Secret BBQ

 Susie and I once spent 40 days as galley slaves aboard a boat in British Columbia.
-We tried many ways of cooking salmon, but always came back to a barbecue recipe my friend had clipped out of a newspaper.
+We tried many ways of cooking canned salmon, but always came back to a barbecue recipe my friend had clipped out of a newspaper.
 It was so popular with the crew, we began referring to it as Susie’s Secret.
 We’ve found it works equally well with the fish of Baja, particularly cabrilla and yellowtail.

 4 fish fillets, 1/2 inch thick